wp-plugins/custom-content-type-manager/readme.txt

 or by going to your wp-content/plugins directory and executing the following command from the command-line:

 	svn checkout http://plugins.svn.wordpress.org/custom-content-type-manager/trunk custom-content-type-manager

+= 0.9.7.6 =

+* Fixes bug with pagination in the Thickbox (used for all relation, image, and media fields).

 = 0.9.7.5 =